 Upon completion you will be given a choice as to where you enrol for postgraduate study and information concerning the various credit arrangements that we have with Universities.
 We will offer you study leave to assist with your course commitments.
 We will assist you with university and scholarship applications.

-What credit can I receive upon completion of The Alfred Psychiatry Graduate Nurse Program?
+What credit can I receive upon completion of The Alfred Mental and Addiction Health Graduate Nurse Program?

-The Alfred Psychiatry Graduate Nurse Program offers subjects of credit depending on the University you choose to enrol in.
+The Alfred Mental and Addiction Health Graduate Nurse Program offers subjects of credit depending on the University you choose to enrol in.

 What do the interviews consist of?

 We have a panel of up to four people including a current graduate and we ensure that our interviews are open and friendly.
-We ask questions to gain a deeper understanding of who you are and what you will bring to Alfred Psychiatry.
-Our current graduates said that they chose Alfred Psychiatry because we were open, honest and friendly at interview.
+We ask questions to gain a deeper understanding of who you are and what you will bring to Alfred Mental and Addiction Health.
+Our current graduates say that they choose Alfred Mental and Addiction Health because we are open, honest and friendly at interview.

 How are applicants ranked?